knights-lab/BURST/README.md

 - fast speed of operation.
 It can align 12 million 292-bp microbial amplicon sequences against the Greengenes 13.8 97% reference database in under 10 minutes on a quad E7-4850v2 server, or a couple of hours on a dual-core 2013 Macbook Air.
 It also aligns shotgun reads against very large databases (like the ~20GB IMG annotated bacterial genes database); 0.99.2 can align at a rate of *over 10,000 100bp reads per second* against a 31.5GB subset of RefSeq complete genomes at 98% alignment identity on a single 32-core Ivy Bridge server.

 ## What not
-EMBALMER does not currently implement the following, although all these are planned in future releases:
+BURST does not currently implement the following, although all these are planned in future releases:
 - clustering (as an output mode; it can use clustering in making its database)
 - custom scoring matrices (although it supports any alphabet, including proteins, with option -x)
 - local alignment (only end-to-end alignment is supported like in bowtie2/bwa/usearch default operation)